General Research Seminar (AFS)

 International Politics Seminar (IP)

-We are a relatively small group of active researchers with an interest in international politics.
-Over recent years, our research interests have included the broad areas of foreign policy analysis, global governance, gender and international relations, transnational movements and international security.
+International politics includes the broad areas of foreign policy analysis, global governance, gender and international relations, transnational movements and international security.
 More specially, we have discussed issues of foreign policy leadership, gender and diplomacy, the relationship of states to the UN, trends in public opinion on international policy questions, and security and defence policy, including NATO and the EU.
-Chair: Adrian Hyde-Price.
+Chair: Adrian Hyde-Price

 Party Research Seminar